MAHABOCW Schemes – Bandhkam Kamgar Yojana Guide

 Funeral Assistance

-• ₹10,000 is provided for funeral expenses of the registered worker.
+• ₹10,000 is provided for the funeral expenses of the registered worker.

 • Required Documents: